María (Ricky Martin song): Commercial performance

 "María" became Martin's breakthrough song and his first international hit.
 It topped the charts in 20 countries, and has sold over five million physical copies worldwide.
 As a result, the song was featured in the 1999 edition of The Guinness Book of Records as the biggest Latin hit.
 It was also the Song of the Summer in Spain in 1996 and was the second best-selling single in the world that year.
 In Australia, "María" spent six weeks at number one.
-It topped the country's year-end chart in 1998, and was certified platinum by the Australian Recording Industry Association (ARIA), denoting shipments of over 70,000 copies in the region.
+It topped the country's year-end chart in 1998 and was certified platinum by the Australian Recording Industry Association (ARIA), denoting shipments of over 70,000 copies in the region.
 The song topped the Ultratop Wallonia chart of Belgium for 10 consecutive weeks and was certified double platinum by the Belgian Entertainment Association (BEA), denoting sales of over 100,000 copies in the country.

-"María" spent nine weeks at number one in France, where it became Martin's first number-one hit, and was certified diamond by the Syndicat National de l'Édition Phonographique (SNEP), denoting shipments of over 750,000 copies in the country.
+"María" spent nine weeks at number one in France, where it became Martin's first number-one hit and was certified diamond by the Syndicat National de l'Édition Phonographique (SNEP), denoting shipments of over 750,000 copies in the country.
 As of 2014, the song has sold over 1.4 million copies in France.
 The track also peaked at number three in Germany, where it was certified gold by Bundesverband Musikindustrie (BVMI), denoting shipments of over 250,000 copies in the country.
 In Israel, it became the second Spanish language song in history to reach number one, following "Macarena" (1993).
 In the United Kingdom, "(Un, Dos, Tres) María" debuted at number six, giving Martin his first top 10 hit in the region.
 Additionally, "María" peaked at number one in Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Hungary, Mexico, Panama, Paraguay, Puerto Rico, and Venezuela, as well as the top 10 in Austria, Denmark, Finland, Italy, the Netherlands, New Zealand, Sweden, and Switzerland.
 The song was also a big hit in Croatia, Greece, and Turkey.

 In the United States, "María" debuted at number 22 on Billboard's Hot Latin Tracks chart on December 9, 1995, becoming Martin's ninth entry on the chart.
 It subsequently peaked at number six on the chart on February 3, 1996, giving Martin his fifth top 10 hit.
-The song also reached numbers two and eight on the US Latin Pop Songs and Tropical/Salsa charts, respectively.
 On the US Billboard Hot 100 chart, "María" debuted at number 90 on the chart issue dated July 20, 1996, becoming Martin's first entry.
 It later peaked at number 88 in its twelfth week on the Hot 100.
-The track also reached number 33 on the US Rhythmic Top 40 chart on September 28, 1996.
-On the US Hot Dance Maxi-Singles Sales chart, the song originally peaked at number 34 on July 27, 1996, but almost one year and a half later, it re-entered the chart and reached a new peak of 28 on the chart issue dated February 21, 1998.
+The track also reached number 33 on the US Top 40/Rhythm-Crossover chart on September 28, 1996.
+On the US Maxi-Singles Sales chart, the song originally peaked at number 34 on July 27, 1996, but almost one year and a half later, it re-entered the chart and reached a new peak of 28 on the chart issue dated February 21, 1998.